samuelajala01/samuelajala01/README.md

 Hi, I'm Sam, Robotics and ML enthusiast.
 I'm currently studying Electronics and Computer Engineering at the Lagos State University.

-I started exploring the tech space in 2017 out of curiosity and have explored and still exploring different domains.
-I don't like to limit myself so I'm more of a generalist than specialist.
+I started exploring tech domains in 2017 out of curiosity and have explored a lot.
+I don't like limited knowledge so I'm more of a generalist than specialist.
 What really piques my interest are domains that allows me build stuff.

 ### My Dev Stats:
 <div align="center">